fastly/fastly-perl/README.md

 the spec and you will not need to set them at run time.
 If not, `in` will default to 'head' and `prefix` to the empty string.

-The tokens will be placed in a L<Fastly::Configuration> instance as follows, but you don't need to know about this.
+The tokens will be placed in a L<WebService::Fastly::Configuration> instance as follows, but you don't need to know about this.

 - `$cfg->{username}`